aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 A geometric shape in PowerPoint may comprise several geometric paths.
 Each of those geometric paths may be open or [closed](https://reference.aspose.com/slides/net/aspose.slides/geometrypath/closefigure/).

-This C# code shows you how to check if a geometric shape contains a closed path:
+This C# code shows you how to check if a geometric shape contains a closed path: xxx

 ```c#